 Fun Catering Food Ideas for Parties

 Party catering ideas need to be fun and exciting.
 Try not to smile when looking at these catering ideas for party inspiration:

 When it comes to your display, tying the theme or food choice into the concept can yield cool results like with this sushi boat.
 Fresh fish couldn’t be served in anything else, and this sliced layout makes it easy for attendees to get their hands on the food for nibbling which is the appeal of sushi.
 Logistically this could hide ice underneath to keep the fish chilled, and it can allow for a wide food selection to go in the center of the table or at the buffet.

 This hoop skirt sure does draw a crowd and make serving duties much more manageable.
 Still, it’s a fun idea that will make the server the center of many Instas.

-Macaroons are delightful but here’s a way to make them extra special.
-Serve them singly in a tiny gold carriage made out of wire.
+Macaroons are delightful, but here’s a way to make them extra special: Serve them singly in a tiny gold wire carriage.

 Here’s an adorable way to dress up mints or some other candy in a little tulle and jewels.
 It’s an excellent catering idea for a birthday party or brand it to your corporate colors.

 Cupcakes are already pretty cute, but layered rainbow cupcakes are as cute as it gets.
 These are baked with a basic white cake mix and padded up with colorful gel layering to make for a yummy fun-filled edible rainbow.
 If you want to go all-out, add a unique element to each color: strawberries or red velvet for red, blueberries for blue, banana or pineapple for yellow, etc. You can top them with a whipped cream swirl and rainbow sprinkles for that extra zing!